narayanrai97/ride-share-rails/Calender.md

 schedule_window_id: 2
 separation_count: 1  # The count is 1 due to the fact that it is occuring every other week.
 day_of_week: 2 # The day of week is 2 because we are using the “wday” method which counts the days of the week (0..6) form Sunday to Saturday.
-week_of_month: 0 # The week of month is 0 because the example is occures every other week until the end date.
+week_of_month: 0 # The week of month is 0 because the example is occuring every other week until the end date.
 month_of_year: 0  # The month of year is set to 0 because it is not recurring once a month every year.
-type_of_repeating: “weekly” # The type of repeating is set to daily because the schedule window above recurs weekly.
+type_of_repeating: “weekly” # The type of repeating is set to weekly because the schedule window above recurs weekly.

-# Example of monthly, every two weeks on Tuesday, every other month.
+# Example of monthly.
+Occures every month, every Tuesday:

 ScheduleWindow Model
 id: 3